varnish/varnish-agent/README.rst

 Console (VAC) providered by Varnish Software AS.

-Upon starting, the agent will attempt to register itself with the VAC instance mentioned in the agent.conf configuration file.
+Upon starting, the agent will attempt to register itself with the VAC instance mentioned in the configuration file.

 Source